orthanc-mirrors/orthanc-book/Sphinx/source/faq/features.rst

 between such applications.
 Similarly, incompatibilities might show up for user-defined :ref:`attachments <orthanc-storage>`.

-Developers of applications/plugins that use user-defined metadata or attachments are therefore kindly invited to complete the **central registry** below:
+Developers of applications/plugins that use user-defined metadata, attachments or global properties (using ``OrthancPluginSetGlobalProperty()``) are therefore kindly invited to complete the **central registry** below:

 * ``Metadata 4200`` is used by the plugin for :ref:`whole-slide imaging <wsi>` with version <= 0.7.
 * ``Metadata 4201`` is used by the plugin for :ref:`whole-slide imaging <wsi>` with version >= 1.0.